Do you struggle with writing friendly reminder emails?

 #15: Polite reminder email to a boss

-To some extent, the tone and phrasing of this message depend on the level of formality you’re normally used to.
+To some extent, the tone and phrasing of this message depend on the level of formality you’re typically used to.

 Email subject: Vacation request